Malcolm-Jamal Warner, actor who starred as Theo in ‘The Cosby Show,’ dead at 54 - Local News 8

 Warner’s comments on Cosby’s misconduct allegations

-Warner acknowledged his sadness in 2015 when sexual misconduct allegations about Bill Cosby came to light, saying he felt the sitcom’s legacy had been “tarnished” by the allegations.
+When dozens of sexual misconduct allegations against Cosby came to light years later, Warner acknowledged his sadness, saying he felt the sitcom’s legacy had been “tarnished.”

-“My biggest concern is when it comes to images of people of color on television and film, no matter what … negative stereotypes of people of color, we’ve always had ‘The Cosby Show’ to hold up against that,” Warner told The Associated Press in an interview at the time.
+“My biggest concern is when it comes to images of people of color on television and film, no matter what … negative stereotypes of people of color, we’ve always had ‘The Cosby Show’ to hold up against that,” Warner told The Associated Press in a 2015 interview.
+“And the fact that we no longer have that, that’s the thing that saddens me the most because in a few generations the Huxtables will have been just a fairy tale.”

-Cosby was released from prison in 2021 after Pennsylvania’s highest court overturned his 2018 sexual assault conviction, saying Cosby’s due process rights were violated.
-Cosby was sentenced to 3 to 10 years in a state prison for drugging and sexually assaulting Andrea Constand at his home in 2004.

-In a 2015 interview with Billboard magazine, Warner spoke about how “painful” it is to watch Cosby, who he described a major influence in his life, become the subject of rape allegations.
+Cosby denied all the allegations.
+A 2018 sexual assault conviction against him was later overturned.

-As much as he honored the Theo character, Warner also worked hard to show how multifaceted he was, including being a Grammy-winning musician.
+As much as he honored playing Theo, Warner also worked hard to show how multifaceted he was, including being a Grammy-winning musician.

 He won best traditional R&B performance in 2015 for the song “Jesus Children.”
 He was also nominated for a Grammy in 2023 for best spoken word poetry album.